Initially ridiculed, but eventually becoming one of the most iconic and recognized structures ever created.

-38. During the construction of the Eiffel, there were over 250 on-site construction workers assembling all the pieces of iron together.
+38. During the construction of the Eiffel, over 250 on-site construction workers were assembling all the pieces of iron.
 Because of the huge safety precautions taken, no lethal accidents occurred.

 39. During the assembly, the bolts that held the pieces of iron together were replaced by a total of 2.5 million rivets which were inserted with sledgehammers.

 40. An interesting fact about the Eiffel Tower’s construction is that the rivets were first heated before they were inserted.
 When they cooled down they would expand and ensure a very tight fit.

 41. The original lifts in the Eiffel Tower, which were created by the American company “Otis Brothers and Company,” were able to carry up to 65 passengers and weighed 10,000 kilos each.